kingluddite/web-dev-notes/frontend/js/es6/wesbos/react/07-passing-dynamic-data.md

 All the props we added are now listed under `Props`

+## Update App.js
+We are done playing with attributes.
+You get it.
+You can add as many props as you want.
+Remove them all and just keep tagline by updating our code to just have the following `prop`:

+`<Header tagline="Soccer Stars" />`

 ### Accessing Prop Values from inside Component
 ```
 import React from 'react';